100yrs/teamwork_api/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Acknowledgements

+The structure and much of the helper code for this gem was borrowed from the [Discourse API](https://github.com/discourse/discourse_api) gem.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).